reactioncommerce/reaction-docs/public-docs/swag-shop-08-creating-featured-products-component.md

 title: Creating the Featured Products component
 ---

 To display our featured products block we can create a custom component called HomePageFeatured that just loops over the featured products.
-But how to we fill the component with data?
-We will create a new Higher Order Component that will drop the featured products data into our component.
+But how do we fill the component with data?
+We will create a new Higher Order Component (HOC) that will drop the featured products data into our component.
 Let's start that now.

 First let's create a `containers` directory in `custom` and in that directory let's create a `homepage` directory.
 In that directory let's create a `featured.gql` file.
 This is where our GraphQL query will placed.